 For Worker’s Compensation.
 We may release your health information for worker’s compensation or similar programs.

 Other than what is stated above, we will not disclose your health information other than with your written authorization.
 If you or your representative authorizes Samaritan to use or disclose your health information, you may revoke that authorization in writing at any time.
 If you cancel your authorization, we will follow your instructions except to the extent that we have already relied upon your authorization and taken action.

-The following uses and disclosures of your health information will only be made with your signed authorization:
+The following uses and disclosures of your health information will only be made with

 1. Uses and disclosures for marketing purposes;

 2. Uses and disclosures that constitute a sale of health information;